ncatlab/nlab-content/pages/8/3/9/0/20938/content.md

 ## Idea

-How do you type check MILL, but with projections rather than matching to eliminate $\otimes$?
+How do you type check [[linear logic|MILL]], but with projections rather than matching to eliminate $\otimes$?
 This page gives algorithmic rules that are intended to do that.
-[Mike Shulman](#Shulman) showed a not-especially-algorithmic type system based on props, but it doesn't handle linear implication.
+[Mike Shulman](#Shulman) showed a not-especially-algorithmic type system based on [[PROPs]], but it doesn't handle linear implication.

 ## Judgment form, Notations